andrasfe/minime/README.md

 This server follows ZFC (Zero Framework Cognition) principles - pure orchestration that delegates ALL reasoning to external AI.
 The server provides:
 - Database persistence (PostgreSQL/pgvector)
-- LLM integration (OpenAI or Anthropic via LangChain)
+- LLM integration (OpenRouter - supports OpenAI, Anthropic, and other models)
-- Vector embeddings for semantic search
+- Vector embeddings (Cohere) for semantic search
 - MCP protocol interface (streamable HTTP)

 All reasoning, processing, and decision-making is handled by external AI models.